lalyos/atlas/README.md

 ## Custom format

-You can us e the `--format` or `-f` short option to define a custom template.
+You can use the `--format` or `-f` short option to define a custom template.
 See [ArtifactVersion godoc](https://godoc.org/github.com/hashicorp/atlas-go/v1#ArtifactVersion) for available fields.
 See [pkg/text/template godoc](https://golang.org/pkg/text/template/) to learn about golang template syntax.
 ```